adityaastro2004/stick-hero/README.md

 ## Development

-This game is built using HTML, CSS, and JavaScript.
-Feel free to explore the code and make improvements or modifications.
+This game is built using Java, JavaFX and Scene Builder.
+Please feel free to explore the code and make any improvements or modifications.

 ### Project Structure